smirkingface/stable-diffusion/README.md

 - This repository changed the default Pytorch-Lightning logger to CSV (modify `logger` in the `lightning` configuration to change back to other loggers).

 # Supporting this project
-This repository is being developed as part of the SmirkingFace project and you can support its development through Patreon ([http://patreon.com/smirkingface]).
+This repository is being developed as part of the SmirkingFace project and you can support its development through Patreon (http://patreon.com/smirkingface).
 While the SD finetuning for this project aims at NSFW content, the code developed here is general purpose and not biased in any way, nor contains any NSFW content.

 You can also support the project by testing, helping to implement new features, and otherwise be involved with the community.

 # Getting started with finetuning Stable Diffusion

 ## Prerequisites
-- Finetuning the complete Stable Diffusion model currently requires a GPU with 24GB VRAM or more and 32GB system RAM.
+- Finetuning the complete Stable Diffusion model currently requires a GPU with at least 24GB VRAM and at least 32GB system RAM.

 ## Installation
-The easiest way to get started is through Anaconda [https://anaconda.org/].
+The easiest way to get started is through Anaconda (https://anaconda.org/).

 Create and activate an Anaconda environment with:
 ```